-These fatalities have had a profound and permanent impact on Rudy's and Daniel's families, friends and co-workers.
+These fatalities have had a profound and permanent impact on these men's families, friends and co-workers.
 To these people, I offer not only my sincere and heartfelt condolences, but also a commitment.

-We enter this year more committed than ever to make sure every one of our people goes home safe.
+We are more committed than ever to make sure every one of our people goes home safe.
 I commit to continue to define the most important part of everybody's job, including mine, as making sure our teams go home safe, healthy and well every single day.